widefix/blog/_posts/2020-02-16-foreign-key-for-custom-table-name.md

 layout: post
 title: "Rails migration for belongs_to association with custom table name"
 modified: 2020-02-16 00:41:06 +0300
-description: "How to write a Rails migration for a belongs_to association which name does not correspond to the joined table name."
+description: "Write a Rails migration for a belongs_to association with different column name or custom table name."
 tags: [ruby, rails, active_record, migrations]
 comments: true
+image: belongs_to_migration.jpg
-share: true
+toc: true
 ---

 **TL;DR:** Provide `to_table` option like that `foreign_key: {to_table: :<table_name>}`.

+## Generate migration for belongs_to association

-When it comes to a Rails migration for a `belongs_to` association which name doesn't correspond to the joined table name, it may hard to find out how to do that quickly after reading the Rails documentation or sources.
-This post should help with that.
+It might be not obviuos how to write a Rails migration for a `belongs_to` association that's joined to a not corresponding to the association name.
+Read this post to see how to do that.

-Let's start with the following example:
+Imagine the following scenario:
-- there is a `User` model in the system already
+- There is a `User` model in the system already.
-- we need to add `Payment` model
+- We need to add `Payment` model.
-- `Payment` should belong to a `receiver`, that's `User`.
+- `Payment` should belong to a `receiver` (business name), that's `User` (the model).

-In the code it would look like that:
+In the code it looks like that:

 ```ruby
 class User < ApplicationRecord